-Solutions from previous exams and feedback: The department will make available solutions for the past five years of exams.
-These will be stored in the main office.
-The purpose of making these solutions is available is provide students with feedback on the exams that they have taken and as a source of sample problems to prepare for upcoming exams.
+Solutions will be created for each problem that are no longer than three pages and have sufficient detail to fairly reflect the time required to solve the problem.
+The department will make available solutions for the past five years of exams.
+These are stored in the main office, which may have limited access due to WVU's social-distancing policy.
+The purpose of making these solutions is available is provide students with feedback on the exams that they have taken.

-The information below should be consistent with the information on the department's website at http://physics.wvu.edu/students/graduate-students/graduate-qualifying-exam.
-If there is any disagreement between the two sources of information, please contact the chair of the department.
+The topic list below is also available at http://physics.wvu.edu/students/graduate-students/graduate-gualifying-exam.
+If you find disagreement between these two sources, please contact the chair of the department or the exams coordinator.